studersi/test-4/tutorial-7/README.md

 Startup time rule exclusions and runtime rule exclusions have the same effect, but internally, they are really different.
 With the runtime exclusions, you gain granular control at the cost of performance, as the exclusion is being evaluated for every single request.
 Startup time exclusions are performing better and they are easier to read and write.

-###Step 7: Handling false positives: Disabling individual rules for specific parameters
+###Step 8: Handling false positives: Disabling individual rules for specific parameters

 Next we look at excluding an individual parameter from being evaluated by a specific rule.
 So unlike our example 920300, which looked at the specific Accept header, we are now targeting rules examining the ARGS group of variables.

 Let's assume we have a password field in an authentication scheme like we used in the previous tutorial.
-Users are advised to use hard to guess passwords with lots of special characters which leads to the Core Rules sending a steady stream of alerts because of the strange password in this parameter field.
+Users are advised to use hard to guess passwords with lots of special characters which leads to the Core Rule Set sending a steady stream of alerts because of the strange password in this parameter field.

 Here is an artificial example triggering the rule 942100, which leverages the libinjection library to detect SQL injections.
 Execute this command and you get an alert: